Hugo House wants anyone interested in writing to have access to the writing classes they desire.

 We have recently changed our scholarship application process to make it more accessible and allow more students to apply.
 The new application should only take a few minutes to fill out.

-Tuition assistance requests for Winter Quarter will be accepted starting November 2nd and close on December 7th.
+Tuition assistance requests for Winter Quarter will close on December 7th.
 Interested applicants will be asked to choose one class from the Winter quarter for their application.

 If you’re concerned about your class filling up, please apply as soon as possible.
 A place will be held in your requested course once your application is received.
 You will be notified of scholarship decisions on December 14, 2020.